 That’s why Olmstead recommends a “great tripod or stabilization device”–because “even those with the most steady hands will have a hard time keeping completely still.”

-But Olmstead advises checking the head of your tripod is “resistant to movement.
-This steady resistance allows you to execute controlled movements when your short requires you to tilt or pan across.”
+But Olmstead advises checking if the head of your tripod is “resistant to movement.
+This steady resistance allows you to execute controlled movements when your shoot requires you to tilt or pan across.”

 If you’re using your smartphone to record videos, don’t assume a tripod won’t do any favors for you.

 Cristina Ramsey of Point in Time Studios recommends “a quality tripod for your phone” because “having a steady video dramatically increases the video’s production value.”

 When you’re watching a video on your device, you want to be able to see what’s happening (and not up your brightness to 100%.)